depasquale-lab/EK125/Week5A.md

 In the past few weeks, you have built a strong foundation with **loops**, **lists**, **indexing**, and even some **list comprehensions**.
 You’ve learned how to repeat actions with for loops, how to store values in lists, and how to print or process data row by row.

 Now, we are ready for the next step: working with **nested structures**.
 A nested structure is simply a list (or tuple) that contains other lists (or tuples).
 This creates data that looks like a grid or table.
 Instead of just having a single line of values, you now have rows and columns—just like seats in a theater, squares in a chessboard, or entries in a multiplication table.
-It's important to note that these structures are **strictly** organized into a grid (that's an **array** which we will study later!) but rather, the nesting structing can be **interpreted** as coordinates along a grid.
+It's important to note that these structures are **not strictly** organized into a grid (that's an **array** which we will study later!) but rather, the nesting structing can be **interpreted** as coordinates along a grid.

 This preread introduces you to three major skills that go hand-in-hand: